Nudism is good for your body and your mental state, trust us, you’ll love it!

 Often we forget how terrifying this may sound to the ones who haven’t taken the first step yet.
 A whole afternoon?
 Completely naked?
 Among that many others?

-We all come from different backgrounds and we all carry a 2000 year old backpack full of prejudices against nudity.
-Since we were little kids (well, those who weren’t raised in a nudist family of course), the government, the church, our parents and the public opinion have been planting ideas into our heads that public nudity is something not done, something bad.
-The naked body is something sacred or sinful (depends on who you ask) which should be kept to yourself and your partner.
+We all come from different backgrounds and we all carry a 2000-year-old backpack full of prejudices against nudity.
+Since we were little kids (well, those who weren’t raised in a nudist family of course), the government, the church, our parents, and the public opinion have been planting ideas into our heads that public nudity is something not done, something bad.
+The naked body is something sacred or sinful (depends on who you ask) that should be kept to yourself and your partner.

 And then come the industries who will tell you how ugly you really are.
 And then you read in this article that supermodel Ulrike Hoyer was fired by Louis Vuitton because she’s too fat.
-Oh my god… If she’s too fat, than what am I?
+Oh my god… If she’s too fat then what am I?

 “Luckily” the industries offer you a solution.
 You have to wear this or that dress, you need to take this or that diet.
 Have some fat sucked out, get your boobs lifted, have your wrinkles removed and buy that expensive purse that will take away the attention of your body.
 Only then you will look like… well… we’ll leave that in the middle.

 And then you meet Nick and Lins saying “Come on, get naked, it’s no big deal”.

 Some won’t admit it, some may have actually forgotten it, but most nudists will tell you that their first time was terrifying.
 You come to a place you’ve never been before, you have no idea of the rules, the habits, the do’s and don’ts, and you don’t know anyone.
 And above all that, everyone, including yourself, will be completely naked.